cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/_index.md

 * `--tls_client_cert=<filename>`

-  Path to TLS certificate presented to applications/AcraConnectors.
+  Path to server TLS certificate presented to applications/AcraConnectors.
   Empty by default.
   If not specified, AcraServer uses value from `--tls_cert` flag.